Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: User Study

 The analysis revealed significant main effects for Distance, with \textsc{Near} having significantly shorter Time than \textsc{Far}, for \textsc{Scaling} (\(F_{1, 11} = 6.42\), \(p < 0.05\), \(\eta^2_G = 0.033\)) and for \textsc{Rotation} (\(F_{1, 11} = 7.11\), \(p < 0.05\), \(\eta^2_G = 0.059\)).

 The analysis did not show main effects of Approach on either \textsc{Scaling} (\(F_{2, 22} = 0.17\), \(p = 0.845\), \(\eta^2_G = 0.003\), $1 - \beta = 0.156$) or \textsc{Rotation} (\(F_{2, 22} = 0.14\), \(p = 0.874\), \(\eta^2_G = 0.004\), $1 - \beta = 0.132$).
-To determine if different Approaches are equivalent in terms of Time, we used pairwise equivalence tests with the Two One-Sided Tests (TOST) procedure (equivalence bounds $\pm0.5$~s, $\alpha = 0.05$) and null hypothesis significance testing (NHST) using t-tests.
-The results showed significant equivalence and no significant difference among all three Approaches for both \textsc{Scaling} and \textsc{Rotation}.
-Details in Appendix~\ref{appendix-time}.
+To determine if different Approaches are equivalent in terms of Time, we used pairwise equivalence tests with the Two One-Sided Tests (TOST) procedure (equivalence bounds of Cohen's $d_z = \pm0.5$, $\alpha = 0.05$) and null hypothesis significance testing (NHST) using t-tests.
+NHST confirmed no significant differences among the three Approaches for both \textsc{Scaling} and \textsc{Rotation}.
+However, TOST did not yield significant equivalence, likely due to the limited statistical power inherent in the small sample size.
+Details in \Cref{table-time-equ}.